XA, XAC and XL Class hoppers |

 In 1902 the first high capacity hopper wagons appeared on the W.A.G.R.
 They were built in the U.S.A. by Dutilh-Smith, McMillan &Co.
 The fifty wagons (5894-5943) entered service in 1902 apart from the last (5943) which was issued to traffic the following year.
 They had a unique type of 5'-0" wheelbase bar-frame bogie and a handrail high up along the side.
-In 1909 numbers 5902, 5912/9, 5921/7, 5935/7 and 5940 were transferred to the isolated Hopetoun-Ravensthorpe Railway.
-They were joined by 5897, 5915, 5922/3/5/9 the following year.
-All of these wagons returned to the main system in 1921 and had their bodies replaced. |
+The WAGR outline diagram is shown below. |

 |